aythonhouttekier/smart-campus-laravel-backend/Readme.md

     "device_id": "PKoffTheDeviceWhereTheSensorIsInstalled"
 }
 ```
-## Register and login
+# Register and login
 ### JSON Web Tokens (JWT)
 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA.

 ![Alt Text](/images/authSchema.png)
+## Example
 This is an example to register or login with a user to access the :closed_lock_with_key: API's.
 In this example i'm using POSTMAN you can download it here:
 https://www.getpostman.com/
 ### Register